ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 Licensing
 ---------
 All contributed code will be licensed under the MIT License.
 For more information, see :ref:`license_file`.
-The ``LICENSE`` file with the MIT License must be included in the root directory of the repository for a PyAnsys library.
+The ``LICENSE`` file containing the MIT License must be included in the root directory of a PyAnsys repository.

 If you did not write the code that you are contributing yourself, it is your responsibility to ensure that the existing license for this code is compatible and